 Jordan Harvey Graduate Awards

-The Jordan College of Agricultural Sciences & Technology of California State University, Fresno is pleased to announce the offering of two (2) prestigious Jordan Harvey Graduate Awards to highly qualified students entering Master of Science (M.S.) programs in the College of Agriculture.
+The Jordan College of Agricultural Sciences & Technology of California State University, Fresno is pleased to announce the offering of up to four prestigious Jordan and Harvey Graduate Awards to highly qualified students entering Master of Science (M.S.) programs in the College of Agriculture.
 These awards provide $18,500 per year for two years.
 Funding may consist of scholarship and/or assistantship money, based on the candidate’s qualifications and eligibility.
 Jordan Harvey recipients are expected to provide teaching and/or research support to their major adviser.

 - Agricultural major (or other related undergraduate degree)

 - Have identified a faculty member and potential area of research